theZivkovic/organization/README.md

 ## Wish I've implemented

 * request validation
-* more tests: I only covered tests for a most complicated case, adding a user to a place
+* more tests: I only covered one bigger feature with tests, adding a user to a place